sikandarkhan84/DeveloperNotes-Python-UnitTesting/README.md

 5. test runner
     * A test runner is a component which orchestrates the execution of tests and provides the outcome to the user.
 The runner may use a graphical interface, a            textual      interface, or return a special value to indicate the results of executing the tests.

+_______
+## Basic example¶
+#### The unittest module provides a rich set of tools for constructing and running tests.
+This section demonstrates that a small subset of the tools suffice to meet the needs of most users.

+Here is a short script to test three string methods: